Give us a missed call on

 7. File the return using Digital Signature Certificate (DSC) or Electronic Verification Code (EVC)

-Tax Rates Under Composition Scheme
+Tax rates under the Composition Scheme

 As mentioned earlier, GST rates for composition dealers vary by business type.
 Here’s a detailed breakdown: